Can you really save on the shoulder season?

 - Enjoy a museum or beach more when you don’t have to share with a crowd.

-- Travel easy.
-Roads, trains, buses… won't be as busy allowing you to get where you're going more easily.
+- Roads, trains, buses, etc. won’t be as busy, allowing you to get where you’re going more easily.

 - Get better service.
 Staff won’t be run off their feet.

-- Engage with the locals who won't be tourist-weary.
+- Engage with the locals who aren’t tourist-weary and are out enjoying their home town.

 There are also a couple of cons about the shoulder season: